samaronybarros/data-structures/README.md

 ###### Description

-Insert all the `elements` at the ending of the Sorted List.
+Inserts all the `elements` at the ending of the Sorted List.

 ##### toArray